Benchmarks

 Token Counting

 All formats measured with tiktoken using the gpt-5 model encoder — the same tokenizer family as GPT-5.2.
 Whitespace and formatting is included as-is in the count.
+For YAML, the benchmark counts the document payload only and excludes the outer yaml-spec fence.

 Latency Model